 In fact, in one study of American Football players during pre-season training, researchers found that the average daily fluid requirement to maintain a healthy hydration status in the players was 12.2l (2.7 gallons), with one particular athlete needing an insane 19l (4.1 gallons) a day just to stay properly hydrated!

 Fluid loss isn’t the only thing to consider when we sweat a lot either.
-There’s a large amount of sodium in your sweat, so there’s a need to proactively replace sodium as well as fluids when your sweat losses start to get quite high.
+There’s a large amount of sodium in your sweat, so there’s a need to proactively replace sodium, as well as fluids, when your sweat losses start to get quite high.

-The exact amount varies considerably from athlete to athlete, which is why Precision Hydration exists and what our Advanced Sweat Test measures.
+The exact amount varies considerably from athlete to athlete, which is why Precision Hydration exists and that's what our Advanced Sweat Test measures.

 There’s a fair bit of controversy in sport and exercise science about exactly how much (and what) athletes need to drink in order to maximise performance when they’re sweating.
 There’s not an easy ‘one-size-fits-all’ rule that can be applied to all athletes in all situations.